🔍

 🔊

-Subjunctive mood (Congiuntivo) of the verb frustràre
+congiuntivo frustrare.
+Subjunctive mood of the verb frustrare

 Tempo semplice